-Men usually spend a total of 5 months of ones life to shaving to keep their individual cleanliness and maintain a good overall clean look.
+Men usually spend a total of 5 months of ones life to shaving to keep their individual cleanliness and maintain a good overall clean look.<--This information would need to be documented with an APA style citation.
+However, we have not studied that yet.
+That’s why you cannot include any information in your essay that we can’t see in the ad.
+If you include information that isn’t in the ad, and you don’t document it with citations, it is plagiarism, and that’s a very serious problem that results in a very low grade.
 These days, the marketing of shaving related items is quite aggressive.
 Most of the companies are advertising their items on Televisions, Radio, Publications, Internet or other mediums.
 The advertisment really sales the “Begin early, Shave yourself” Protection Blade from Gillette efficiently through its concepts of a safe, no stropping, no honing and gives a smooth shave idea.
-This is a perfect example of capturing the 3 elements of rhetorical advertising, as it appels to your intellect (Logos), establishes reliability (Ethos) and entices feelings (Pathos) in this ad.
+This is a perfect example of capturing the 3 elements of rhetorical advertising, as it appeals to your intellect (Logos), establishes reliability (Ethos) and entices feelings (Pathos) in this ad.
+This last sentence would make a great thesis statement.

+Michael, this essay has a lot of strengths, especially in your writing style, which is easy to understand and interesting to read.
+However, this rhetorical review assignment is very structured and doesn’t allow for much variation.
+A sample of what your paper should be like can be found in Doc Sharing.
+There is also a Powerpoint that explains the assignment.
+The thesis statement must use the words pathos, ethos, and logos.
+Each body paragraph must be devoted to discussing these concepts.
+No other information should be included.
+If we don’t see it on the ad, we can’t talk about it.
+As you revise, please make your essay conform to the assignment requirements.

 References